yuanchun-li/yuanchun-li.github.io/_pages/publications.md

 ## In the year of 2022

+<a name="ICLR22"></a>
+-   Divyam Madaan, Jaehong Yoon, **Yuanchun Li**, Yunxin Liu, Sung Ju Hwang.
+"Representational Continuity for Unsupervised Continual Learning".
+International Conference on Learning Representations (ICLR) 2022 (Oral presentation)
 <a name="ICSE22"></a>
--   Ziqi Zhang<sup>(s)</sup>, Yuanchun Li*, Jindong Wang, Bingyan Liu, Ding Li, Xiangqun Chen, Yao Guo, Yunxin Liu.
+-   Ziqi Zhang<sup>(s)</sup>, **Yuanchun Li\***, Jindong Wang, Bingyan Liu, Ding Li, Xiangqun Chen, Yao Guo, Yunxin Liu.
 “ReMoS: Reducing Defect Inheritance in Transfer Learning via Relevant Model Slicing”.
 In Proceedings of the 2022 IEEE/ACM 44th International Conference on Software Engineering.
 (ICSE 2022)

 ## In the year of 2021